Bistable reaction equations with doubly nonlinear diffusion: Existence of TWs

-which contradicts then Darcy law of the \emph{free boundary} (see \cite{V2:book}, Chapter 4 for the Porous Medium case).
-Consequently, if $T^+ = T^+(X)$ and $T_0 = T_0(X)$ coincide, we immediately conclude that the resulting trajectory linking $O(0,0)$ and $S(1,0)$ cannot be an \emph{admissible finite} TW and we conclude the non-existence \emph{admissible} TWs for $c = 0$.
+\normalcolor Consequently, if $T^+ = T^+(X)$ and $T_0 = T_0(X)$ coincide, we immediately conclude that the resulting trajectory linking $O(0,0)$ and $S(1,0)$ cannot be an \emph{admissible finite} TW and we conclude the non existence of \emph{admissible} TWs for $c = 0$.
 The qualitative behaviour of the trajectories in the $(X,Z)$-plane is shown in Figure \ref{fig:QUALBEHAVTRAJPMETYPEC0}.

 However, in what follows, we will need to exclude the case in which the trajectory $T_0 = T_0(X)$ ``coming into'' $S(1,0)$ has either a closed curve or $S(1,0)$ as \emph{negative} limit set, or crosses at some point the negative half-line $X=1$ (cfr. with the right picture of Figure \ref{fig:QUALBEHAVTRAJPMETYPEC0}).
 To achieve this, we will show that $T_0 = T_0(X) \sim +\infty$ as $X \sim 0$, using our initial assumption on the reaction term (see \eqref{eq:ASSUMPTIONSONTHEREACTIONTERMTYPEDPME}) that we rename for convenience: